Mexico has developed an extensive transportation network to meet the needs of the economy.

 Concept of the Metro and Early Plans

-On June 19, 1967, in the crossroad of Chapultepec Avenue with Avenida Bucareli, the inauguration ceremony for the Mexico City Metro took place.
+On June 19, 1967, at the crossroads of Chapultepec Avenue with Avenida Bucareli, the inauguration ceremony for the Mexico City Metro took place.
 Two years later, on September 4, 1969, an orange train made the inaugural trip between stations Zaragoza and Insurgentes, thus beginning daily operation up to today.

 First stage (1967–1972)